dotlang/language/doc/RFE.md

 ? - Send notation: `chn.[a,b,c,d]` send multiple data
 Receive notation: `data := chn.[]`

-? - We can prevent index out of bounds error by defining sequences as cricular.
+N - We can prevent index out of bounds error by defining sequences as cricular.
 This can be easily implemented by adding a named type and re-implementing `get` function for that type.
 `type CircularSeq[T] := seq[T]`
 `get[T] := (c: CircularSeq[T], idx: int) -> get(seq[T].{c}, idx%len(c))`